 Penn State, LSU top list of college football’s toughest road environments

-Penn State, LSU top list of college football’s toughest road environments originally appeared on NBC Sports Bayarea
+Penn State, LSU top list of college football’s toughest road environments originally appeared on NBC Sports Philadelphia

 College football rivalries are intense on the field, and that intensity can be even greater in the stands.